Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms

 For the scenarios (ii) and (iii) we expect St\"uckelberg oscillations in dimer conversion efficiency.
 When the pulse amplitude starts to grow the initial non-adiabatic passage of the dressed energy level through the continuum imitates the entrance beam splitter of an interferometer at which the initial wave function splits between the free atoms and the bound state pathways.
 As the pulse amplitude continues to grow, the two paths decouple and accumulate a dynamic phase difference according to their energy separation.
 When the pulse is turned off the dressed dimer level crosses the continuum again, this time imitating the exit beam splitter at which the two pathways of the wave function recombine.
 The resulting interference is measured through counting the number of free atoms as a function of pulse duration $\tau$ (see Fig.~\ref{fig:pulseForm}).
 Note that the population of the dimer state is hidden in the dark because, prior to detection, the magnetic field bias is shifted to deepen the dimer binding energy to $\sim6$~MHz.
 Thus, the bound state remains decoupled from the weak, on-resonance detection light.
-In the first scenario the dynamics is mostly adiabatic for energies near $k_BT$ which efficiently eliminates the entrance beam splitter.
+In the first scenario (i) of Fig.~\ref{fig:exp}(a) the dynamics is mostly adiabatic for energies near $k_BT$ which efficiently eliminates the entrance beam splitter.
 Although the exit beam splitter is still created by the sharp end of the pulse, St\"uckelberg oscillations are not expected in this case.

-The experimental results and the corresponding numerical calculations are shown in Fig.~\ref{fig:exp}(b,c,d) and (e,f,g) respectively.
+The experimental results and the corresponding numerical calculations based on the integration of the time dependent Schr\"odinger equation are shown in Fig.~\ref{fig:exp}(b,c,d) and (e,f,g) respectively.
 Each data point is an average of $16-32$ runs, and the error bars signify the standard deviation.
 All measurements are performed with the maximal modulation amplitude of $b_0=2.3$~G. The numerics are done according to prescriptions of Ref.~\cite{Giannakeas19} with parameters suitable for our experimental realization and they show qualitative agreement with the measurements (for details see \cite{supMat}).
 Quantitative discrepancies are discussed at the end of this section.

 In case (i), shown in Fig.~\ref{fig:exp}(b), the bias field is set to $B^{(\text{i})}=B_{\text{obs}}(b_0=2.3$G$)$ (see Fig.~\ref{fig:resShift}) and the dressed level becomes resonant with the continuum only when the pulse amplitude reaches its maximum.
 The interferometric sequence is not realized in this case which can be identified in the monotonic decrease in number of atoms as a function of pulse duration $\tau$.
 For $\tau<10\;\mu$s and $\tau>40\;\mu$s, the signal agrees with static saturation.
 In the former case the pulse amplitude is still weak and the modulation frequency is off-resonance as can be seen in Fig.~\ref{fig:exp}(a), keeping the production efficiency low.
 The latter is obtained when the rates of association and dissociation of dimers due to on-resonance modulation become equal.
 Similar behavior can be identified in the numerical calculations shown in Fig.~\ref{fig:exp}(e).